programmfabrik/apitest/README.md

     "continue_on_failure": true,
     //Name to identify this single test.
 Is important for the log.
 Try to give an explaning name "name": "Testname",
-    //Defines how this single test should authenticate against the easydb.
-This authentication is valid only for the single test and overwrites the testuite setting
-    "authentication": {
-        "login": "root",
-        "method": "easydb",
-        "password": "admin",
-        // Store parts of the session repsonse "store_response_qjson": {
-          "max_event_id": "body.current_max_event_id"
-	    },
-    },
     // Store custom values to the datastore
     "store": {
         "key1": "value1",